 How to Schedule an Appointment:

-The first step in getting connected to services is to walk-in for a free brief assessment with a counselor who will discuss your needs and connect you to the service that is most likely to help you.
+The first step in getting connected to services is to call us for a free brief assessment with a counselor who will discuss your needs and connect you to the service that is most likely to help you.
 Read more about your first visit.